-Type of Organisation Mandatory Relief Criteria Recommended maximum yearly award of Discretionary Relief Registered Charities 80% Local organisations that are open to all sections of the community, providing support, guidance, ie play schemes, training, youth groups.
+Type of Organisation Mandatory Relief Criteria Recommended Discretionary Relief Registered Charities 80% Local organisations that are open to all sections of the community, providing support, guidance, ie play schemes, training, youth groups.
 Up to 20% Registered Charities 80% National organisations with local offices who benefit the Derby area, but also other parts of the country/world.
 Up to 20% Charity Shops 80% Consideration must be made in these cases that a competitive advantage in the market place is not give if further relief is granted.
 Up to 10% Community Organisations No Local organisations that recognise diversity and benefit the residents of Derby.
 Up to 100% Social and Working Men's Clubs No Local or national affiliation, access and membership requirements, and social (bar) facilities and financial status are to be considered.
-Up to 100% Sports Clubs No Refer to 'Applications from Sports Clubs' in guidance notes.
-Up to 100% Miscellaneous Organisations No Purpose, funding, access and membership, social (bar facilities) and relevant financial status are to be considered Up to 100%
+Up to 100% Sports Clubs No Refer to 'Applications from Up to 100%

-Reoccupation relief No Occupied property used for any reason except for properties being wholly or mainly used as betting shops, payday loan shops and pawn brokers.
-Property must have been empty for 12 months immediately before reoccupation and was previously used for retail.
-Newly built, unoccupied relief No commercial properties that are wholly or mainly newly built between 1st October 2013 and 30th September 2016.
-Up to 100% Enterprise Zone Relief No Businesses basing themselves in an Enterprise Zone by 31 Mar 2018.
-Up to 100% Office space occupied by local newspapers No Up to £1,500
+Sports Clubs' in guidance notes.
+Miscellaneous Organisations No Purpose, funding, access and membership, social (bar facilities) and relevant financial status are to be considered Up to 100% Retail Rate Relief No Occupied properties with an RV OF£50,000 or less.
+Property must be wholly or mainly used as a shop, restaurant, cafe or drinking establishment and be reasonably accessible to visiting members of the public.
+Up to 100% Re-occupation Relief No Occupied property used for any reason except for properties being wholly or mainly used as betting shops, payday loan shops and pawn brokers.
+Property must have been empty for 12 or more months immediately before reoccupation and was previously used for retail Up to 100% Newly built, unoccupied relief No commercial properties that are wholly or mainly newly built between 1st October 2013 and 30th September 2016.
+Up to 100% Transitional Relief No RV up to and including £50,000 and would have qualified for transitional relief in 2015/16 or 2016/17 had the existing transitional relief scheme continued in its current format.
+Business must be facing a higher Business Rates bill in 2015/16.
+Amount varies.
+Paid in line with regulations Enterprise Zone Relief No Businesses basing themselves in an Enterprise Zone by 31 Mar 2018.
+Up to 100%